OpsLevel/terraform-provider-opslevel/docs/resources/service.md

 ### Optional

 - `aliases` (List of String) A list of human-friendly, unique identifiers for the service.
+- `api_document_path` (String) The relative path from which to fetch the API document.
+If null, the API document is fetched from the account's default path.
 - `description` (String) A brief description of the service.
 - `framework` (String) The primary software development framework that the service uses.
 - `language` (String) The primary programming language that the service is written in.
 - `last_updated` (String)
 - `lifecycle_alias` (String) The lifecycle stage of the service.
 - `owner_alias` (String) The team that owns the service.
+- `preferred_api_document_source` (String) The API document source (PUSH or PULL) used to determine the displayed document.
+If null, we use the order push and then pull.
 - `product` (String) A product is an application that your end user interacts with.
 Multiple services can work together to power a single product.
 - `tags` (List of String) A list of tags applied to the service.
 - `tier_alias` (String) The software tier that the service belongs to.